adegtyarev/streebog/README.md

      -q - Quiet mode - only the digest is printed out.
      -e - Switch endianness when printing out resulting hash.
 Default: least significant first.
-With this options set all bytes in resulting hash are printed in reversed order, more precisely, most significant first.
+With this options set all bytes in resulting hash are printed in reverse order, more precisely, most significant first.